 Interdisciplinary Studies is a rapidly growing field developed to address a need for versatile talents because problems of today’s world call for innovative solutions that transcend the boundaries of conventional disciplines.

-Our program offers a way of thinking, of working, of finding innovative solutions to complex problems by integrating a variety of disciplinary and professional skills and approaches in your own work and by working collaboratively with professionals across a range of disciplines and fields.
+Interdisciplinary Studies at Jefferson offers a way of thinking, of working, of finding innovative solutions to complex problems by integrating a variety of disciplinary and professional skills and approaches in your own work and by working collaboratively with professionals across a range of disciplines and fields.

 The flexibility you'll find in this program allows students to build unique skill sets that make them stand out in today's job market.
 For example, students can build a degree based on biology and data science or health sciences and communication within a single major.
 The healthcare industry and data science are two of the fastest growing fields, but talents that straddle both fields are rare and in demand.